ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 # Assigning access to objects within a bucket using IAM access conditions
 {: #fgac-iam-access-conditions}

 IAM access policies allow granting permissions in a COS bucket to specific groups of objects.
-This approach allows for fine-grained access control over data access, making it useful in scenarios where different parts of a bucket need to be accessed by different users or applications.
+This approach allows for Fine-Grained Access Control over data access, making it useful in scenarios where different parts of a bucket need to be accessed by different users or applications.
 {: shortdesc}

-If access is required to the entire bucket (i.e. when fine grained access control is not required) then follow the information on [Assigning access to an individual bucket](/docs/cloud-object-storage?topic=cloud-object-storage-iam-bucket-permissions&interface=ui).
+If access is required to the entire bucket (i.e. when Fine-Grained Access Control is not required) then follow the information on [Assigning access to an individual bucket](/docs/cloud-object-storage?topic=cloud-object-storage-iam-bucket-permissions&interface=ui).
 {: important}

 Each object stored in a COS bucket has a unique key, and these keys often follow a hierarchical structure similar to a file system.
-For example, an individual object with the key "folder1/subfolder1/file.txt" can simulate a folder or directory hierarchy, where the directory  "folder1" contains a sub-directory named "subfolder1" containing a file "file.txt".
+For example, an individual object with the key **"folder1/subfolder1/file.txt"** can simulate a folder or directory hierarchy, where the directory  **"folder1"** contains a sub-directory named **"subfolder1"** containing a file **"file.txt"**.
 Access can be assigned at any folder level.

-**Example**: An access policy can be created for all objects and subfolders in the folder named "folder1", or access can be assigned for just objects in the subdirectory named "subfolder1".
+**Example**: An access policy can be created for all objects and subfolders in the folder named **"folder1"**, or access can be assigned for just objects in the subdirectory named **"subfolder1"**.

 A policy administrator can assign access to individual objects and folders by configuring conditions when creating IAM access policies.
 The next section describes how to construct these types of policies

 ## Constructing a Fine-Grained Access Control Policy
 {: #fgac-construct-policy}

 The first step to granting access to individual objects within a bucket is to construct an IAM policy.
-You can find more information on constructing an IAM access policy for Cloud Object Storage in the COS tutorial [Limiting access to a single Object Storage bucket](/docs/cloud-object-storage?topic=cloud-object-storage-limit-access&interface=ui#single-bucket-create-policy).
+You can find more information on constructing an IAM access policy for {{site.data.keyword.cos_short}} in the COS tutorial [Limiting access to a single Object Storage bucket](/docs/cloud-object-storage?topic=cloud-object-storage-limit-access&interface=ui#single-bucket-create-policy).
 For more general information on building IAM policies, please go to [How IBM Cloud IAM works](/docs/account?topic=account-iamoverview).
 Let’s define some of the key concepts for an access policy.

 ### Key Concepts
 {: #fgac-key-concepts}

-The following items are key components of building an IAM access policy for your Cloud Object Storage resources.
+The following items are key components of building an IAM access policy for your {{site.data.keyword.cos_short}} resources.

 #### Subject
 {: #fgac-key-concepts-subjects}